agentmodels/agentmodels.org/chapters/3c-pomdp.md

 print('Number of trials: ' + numberTrials);
 print('Arms pulled: ' +  map(second,trajectory));
 ~~~~

+You can change the agent's behavior by varying `numberTrials`, `armToPrize` in `startState` or the agent's prior.
+Note that the agent's final arm pull is random because the agent only gets utility when *leaving* a state.

 ### Bandits with stochastic observations
 The Bandit problem above is especially simple because pulling an arm *deterministically* results in a prize (which the agent directly observes).
 So there is a fixed, finite number of beliefs about the `armToPrize` mapping that the agent can have.
 This number depends on the number of arms but not on the number of trials.